cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

     - [T1556:006: Modifying Authentication Process: Multi-Factor Authentication](https://attack.mitre.org/techniques/T1556/006/)

 #### GWS.COMMONCONTROLS.6.2v0.1
-A minimum of **two** and maximum of **four** separate and distinct Super Admin users SHALL be configured.
+A minimum of **two** and maximum of **four** separate and distinct super admin users SHALL be configured.

-- Rationale
-  - Having only a single Super Admin Account can be problematic if this user were unavailable for an extended period of time.
-Also, Super Admin accounts should not be shared amongst multiple users.
-  - In addition, having too many super admins could be problematic as then there are many users with those privileges which creates a larger security risk
+- _Rationale:_ The super admin role provides unfettered access to the workspace.
+Properly managing the number of users with this level of access makes workspace compromise more challenging.
+However, having too few accounts can be problematic as it increases the risk of losing admin access entirely (e.g., if a super admin forgets their password); having between 2 and 4 balances these two concerns.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023
-- Note: Admin count does not include "break-glass" Super Admin accounts.
+- _Note:_ Admin count does not include "break-glass" super admin accounts.

 - MITRE ATT&CK TTP Mapping